liangpann/Microsoft-AI-Project-1/README.md

 2. Environment Setup & Dependencies

 - The classifier is named Classifier.py and the training dataset is called pima.csv.
-The classifier has been written using Python.
+The classifier has been written using Python3.
+An example test file has been provided called testing.txt.

 - The dataset used is the Pima Indian Diabetes dataset.
 It contains 768 instances described by 8 numeric attributes.
 There are two classes - yes and no. Each entry in the dataset corresponds to a patient's record; the attribtues are personal characteristics and test measurements; the class shows if the person shows signs of diabetes or not.
 The patients are from Pima Indiain heritage, hence the name of the dataset.